RateYourGov/RateYourGovApp/README.md

 - Allow for creation and distribution of Alerts, (e.g. of protesters being arrested; traffic police pulling people over to extract bribes, etc.)
 - Allow for users to subscribe to regions/cities/counties/states/provinces and send emails making them aware of new incidents/calendar events/alerts/blog posts/articles/official register entries in those places
 - Add hashtag functionality
+- Add culture specific json files for South-Africa
 - Add functionality to share things to Facebook, Twitter, etc.
-- Add functionality to allow Google ads to be switched on - generic or user specific dependent on user preferences
 - Add functionality for a user to choose an avatar as their profile picture
 - Add functionality for a user to upload an image of their choice to use as their profile picture
 - Create MySQL Database Library